Press "Enter" to skip to content

 As the natural vegetation in the area grew to about five feet high, raising the building platform on terraces took care of the floodplain issue while also improving the all-important views from the house.
 It also allowed Horiuchi to comply with the owners’ wish of bridging the old neighborhood and their new home.

-“The landscape palette was designed to link the house to the surrounding…area,” Horiuchi says, noting how the native plantings not only complemented Peretz’s interior palette of sea greens and blues, but also helped the new house to fit in even better with its older neighbors.
+“The landscape palette was designed to link the house to the surrounding…area,” Horiuchi says, noting how working with commercial external painters help complement Peretz’s interior palette of sea greens and blues, but also helped the new house to fit in even better with its older neighbors.

 “The owner wanted it to fit into the community,” Hutker says, “but the way we live [today] is different from the way that families structured themselves when the historical houses were created.”